Roger Petersen | People

 Biography

 Roger Petersen holds BA, MA, and PhD degrees from the University of Chicago.
-He has taught at MIT since 2001 and is the Arthur and Ruth Sloan Professor of Political Science.
+He has taught at MIT since 2001 and is the Arthur and Ruth Sloan Professor of Political Science Emeritus.
 Petersen focuses on within-state conflict and violence.
 He has written four books: Resistance and Rebellion: Lessons from Eastern Europe (Cambridge University Press, 2001), Understanding Ethnic Violence: Fear, Hatred, Resentment in Twentieth Century Eastern Europe (Cambridge University Press, 2002), Western Intervention in the Balkans: The Strategic Use of Emotion in Conflict (Cambridge University Press, 2011), and “Death, Domination, and State-Building: The US in Iraq and the Future of American Military Intervention, (Oxford University Press, 2024).”
 He has taught classes on military intervention, civil war, civil-military relations, and emotions in politics, as well as classes focusing on regional conflicts in the Balkans and the Middle East.

 CV